inwenis/blog/posts/post10.md

     - unit tests
     - quick test in another way
     - reproduce issues locally
-    - do not experiment in your large/heavy project
+    - try things out in a small project on the side, not in the project you're working on
 2. One thing at a time
     - experimenting
     - refactoring preparing for feature addition
     - feature coding
-    - clean up after feature coding
+    - cleaning up after feature coding
 3. Divide problems into smaller problems
-    - and remember one thing (problem) at a time
+    - and remember - one thing (problem) at a time

 ---
 ## Example